Help for CBE Thermal Comfort Tool for EN-15251

 This feature allows you to verify the compliance of the space to the Standard as regards local thermal discomfort.
 By feeding the tool with measurements of air temperature in particular zones surrounding the occupant, you can see whether the discomfort effect in the space is likely to exceed the ISO-7730 acceptability limits.

-Change the values in the input boxes according to your measurements, and click on "Calculate" to see the results.
+Change the values in the input boxes according to your measurements.
 A checkmark will appear next to each section, while a general compliance message will be shown at the bottom of the dialog.

 Remember that to comply with the Standard all the sections must respect the limits.